SofteqDG/ios-objective-c-coding-style/README.md

 ## Code Organization

 Length of the one line of code SHOULD be limited to **120** symbols to aid in visual clarity and organization.
 You can enable `Xcode → Preferences → Text Editing → Editing → Page guide at column` preference to assist you with this rule.
-What you can do if your code is not fit in 120 symbols:
+What you can do if your code does not fit in 120 symbols:

-**TO BE DISCUSSED**
+**TBD**

 Use `#warning` or `#pragma message` instead of `TODO` comments.